ubcuas/ubcuas.com/content/english/pages/competitions.md

 ##### **Student Unmanned Aircraft Systems Competition (SUAS)**

-For the SUAS 2024 competition, the main competition involved following a loop and then completing a payload drop.
-Despite  preparation, the intense heat at the competition site presented unexpected challenges, affecting the aircraft's performance and the accuracy of our payload drop.
-The aircraft did take off but was unable to complete the route as required.
-However, the experience was still unforgettable and the team looks forward to refining our techniques and returning stronger next year.
+For the SUAS 2024 competition, the mission required the UAS to successfully take off and reach an altitude of 75ft AGL within the first 10 minutes of the mission clock, or face termination.
+The team was required to follow a waypoint lap immediately after takeoff before attempting other tasks.
+These other tasks included finding and identifying payload drop off locations, and successfully dropping correctly labeled payloads to their matching targets.

 {{% /markdown %}}